 Being blind has been a challenge, but it has never wavered my confidence as a mother.
-I just have a different system of how I operate in my home.
-I know I will get questions for the rest of my life.
+I just have a different system of how I operate in my home, and I understand and know that I will get questions for the rest of my life.

-I know people will say things like “you don’t seem blind,” or that they understand because they have bad vision too when really, a good pair of glasses gives them the freedom to drive and see things I couldn’t even imagine.
+People will continue to say things like “you don’t seem blind,” or that they understand because they have bad vision too when really, a good pair of glasses gives them the freedom to drive and see things I couldn’t even imagine.
 It’s not about comparing ourselves to each other, because every journey is different and everyone has struggles.

 I try not to let the little annoyances get to me.
 I still have people wave their hand in front of my face or ask if I can see how many fingers they are holding up.
 At the end of the day, I like who I am, and my vision has helped shaped me into the mother that I am.
 I know there are mothers with worse disabilities and conditions.
 I applaud those women as well as all hard working mothers who do their best for their children.